Since the early 1800s the dairy industry in New Zealand has gone from farmers keeping a few domestic cows on bush blocks to being a world leader.

 However, varied sources of supply meant that product quality varied enormously.
 In 1894 the government introduced the Dairy Industry Act, under which goods were graded for export and payment for milk was based on factory inspection.

 The number of factories peaked at about 600 in 1920 – about 85% of which were cooperatives.
 From then on, more efficient transport and economies of scale in processing led to larger factories and the closure of smaller ones.
-Cooperatives merged until, in the late 1990s, four remained: the New Zealand Dairy Group, Kiwi Co-operative Dairies, Westland Milk Products and Tatua Co-operative Dairy Company.
-The Dairy Group and Kiwi Co-operative absorbed the New Zealand Dairy Board and, in 2001, became Fonterra Co-operative Group.
+Cooperatives merged until, in the late 2000s, three remained: Fonterra Co-operative Group, Westland Milk Products and Tatua Co-operative Dairy Company.

 The first cream separator was invented in 1877 by the Swedish engineer Gustaf de Laval.
 It enabled farmers to separate their own milk and sell the cream to dairy factories, rather than taking milk to a skimming station to be separated.
 The major advantage was that only about 10% of the volume of milk had to be transported to the factory.